SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 ### Service description

-{{< product-c8y-iot >}} is a comprehensive Internet of Things (IoT) platform designed to enable seamless connectivity, management, and control of IoT devices.
-The platform provides a range of capabilities including:
+{{< product-c8y-iot >}} is a comprehensive Internet of Things (IoT) platform designed to enable seamless connectivity, management, analysis and control of IoT devices.
+This agreement defines the service level of {{< product-c8y-iot >}} Software-as-a-Service operated by {{< company-c8y >}}. {{< product-c8y-iot >}} Software-Operated-as-a-Service and {{< product-c8y-iot >}} Edge are outside the scope of this agreement.

+The agreement applies solely to the base platform.
+Optional features outside the base platform may require a separate service-level agreement.
+For custom applications developed using the Microservice Hosting functionality, please refer to the [Microservices hosting service-level agreement](/microservice-sdk/microservices-sla/).

+### Service features

+The {{< product-c8y-iot >}} platform offers a comprehensive set of features designed to support the needs of enterprise IoT deployments, ensuring robust performance, security, and flexibility.
+Key service features include:

 * **Device connectivity and management:** The platform facilitates the connection, data collection, and remote control of IoT devices.
 These functionalities can be accessed through the {{< product-c8y-iot >}} Device Management application or via application programming interfaces (APIs; REST/MQTT).
 * **Data visualization:** Users can visualize their connected devices and corresponding data within the {{< product-c8y-iot >}} Cockpit, offering an intuitive interface for monitoring and managing IoT deployments.
-* **Real-time and batch data processing:** {{< product-c8y-iot >}} supports both real-time and batch processing of IoT data, enabling users to efficiently manage and analyze large volumes of data as it is generated.
+* **Real-time and batch data processing and storage:** {{< product-c8y-iot >}} supports both real-time and batch processing of IoT data, enabling users to efficiently manage and analyze large volumes of data as it is generated.
-* **Extended platform capabilities:** The platform's functionality can be further enhanced with additional features, which may require separate agreements:
-    * **Additional connectivity options:** This includes extended connectivity support such as LPWAN and LWM2M.
-    * **Enhanced applications:** Users can leverage value-added Cumulocity applications from the Cumulocity product catalog, e.g., for advanced analytics and digital twin management.
-    * **Custom application development:** The platform supports the creation of custom applications using {{< product-c8y-iot >}} Microservices and {{< product-c8y-iot >}} Web SDK.
-Services for Microservice Hosting are outlined in a [separate service-level agreement](/microservice-sdk/microservices-sla/).
-    * **Enterprise-grade services:** Users can provide derived services to their own customers, utilizing Enterprise Functions and Multi-Tenancy features.

-This service-level agreement applies solely to {{< product-c8y-iot >}} Basic, {{< product-c8y-iot >}} Advanced and {{< product-c8y-iot >}} Enterprise Dedicated operated by {{< company-c8y >}}, excluding optional features. {{< product-c8y-iot >}} Software-Operated-as-a-Service and {{< product-c8y-iot >}} Edge are outside the scope of this agreement.

-### Service features

-The {{< product-c8y-iot >}} platform offers a comprehensive set of features designed to support the needs of enterprise IoT deployments, ensuring robust performance, security, and flexibility.
-Key service features include:

-* **Real-time data processing and storage:** The platform supports real-time data processing, enabling instant insights and actions based on IoT data.
 Data storage is customer-configurable, allowing you to define retention periods according to your specific requirements.
-* **Enterprise-grade user and permission management:** {{< product-c8y-iot >}} includes advanced user and permission management features, allowing organizations to maintain strict control over access and operations within the platform.
 * **Flexible deployment options:**
     * The platform is deployed using shared ("{{< product-c8y-iot >}}") or dedicated cloud instances ("{{< product-c8y-iot >}} Enterprise Dedicated"), tailored to meet the needs of your organization.
     * Optionally, separate environments for pre-production (non-production) activities can be purchased to ensure smooth development and testing processes.